Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Introduction

-In this paper, we investigate random-walk models of signal propagation in one-dimensional spatial networks where node placement and connections between nodes is arbitrary.
-We assess the collective reaction-diffusion behaviour of these models by deriving a continuum limit in which the physical spacing between the nodes is small.
+In this paper, we investigate random walk models of signal propagation in one-dimensional spatial networks where node placement and connections between nodes is arbitrary (Section~\ref{sec:discrete}).
+We assess the collective reaction-diffusion behaviour of these models by deriving a continuum limit in which the physical spacing between the nodes is small (Section~\ref{sec:continuum}).
 The theory of random walks on regular lattices is well-developed and known to be described by reaction--diffusion phenomena~\cite{codling2008random,weiss1994,van1992stochastic,falco-2022}.
 Here, we show that on irregular networks, the continuum limit leads to an inhomogenous reaction--diffusion--advection partial differential equation for molecule concentration.
 The diffusivity and advective velocity in this equation depend explicitly on local node density and connectivity.
-To explore the role of the spatial arrangement of nodes, we perform numerical simulations of random walks on a series of irregular spatial networks and compare these results with numerical solutions of the reaction--diffusion--advection equation.
-We also formulate an equivalent deterministic position-jump model that captures the average behaviour of the stochastic random-walk model and provides fast and accurate solutions to the continuum equation~\cite{angstmann-henry-etal-2019}.
+We also formulate an equivalent deterministic position-jump model that captures the average behaviour of the stochastic random walk model and provides fast and accurate solutions to the continuum equation~\cite{angstmann-henry-etal-2019} (Section~\ref{sec:discrete}).
+To explore the role of the spatial arrangement of nodes, we perform numerical simulations of random walks on a series of irregular spatial networks and compare these results with numerical solutions of the reaction--diffusion--advection equation (Section~\ref{sec:results}).
 These comparisons emphasise the importance of the spatial structure of networks for quantities related to signal propagation, such as transport and signal-to-noise ratios.
-Finally, we provide an application of these models to the osteocyte network in bone.
+Finally, we provide an application of these models to the osteocyte network in bone (Section~\ref{sec:osteocytes}).
 The reaction--diffusion--advection equation is of particular interest in this system to capture coarse-grained behaviour of signal propagation through this dense, large spatial network~\cite{buenzli-sims-2015}.